Setting up a record-keeping system

 Where to find help

-In some cases, you may not have the bandwidth to handle your records entirely on your own.
-However, it's still critical for your business to maintain an accurate record-keeping system.
-If needed, there are a few additional avenues of support that may be available to you.
+In some cases, you may not have the availability or comfort level to handle your records on your own.
+If needed, there are additional options available to support your business record-keeping.

 Bookkeeping software

-Apps and software are available to help business owners maintain their important records, from invoicing and tracking time to paying bills.
+Applications and software are available to help business owners maintain their records, from invoicing and tracking time to paying bills.
 If you're thinking about adding bookkeeping or accounting software to help with your records, here are some considerations:

-- Look for apps or software that have features that meet the specific needs of your business
+- Look for applications or software that have features that meet the specific needs of your business

-- Utilize trials or demos to find platforms you are comfortable using and are easy to navigate
+- Take advantage of trials or demos to find platforms you are comfortable using and are easy to navigate

-- Consider benefits of something that’s accessible on a mobile device or by other team members
+- Consider the benefits of something that’s accessible on a mobile device or by staff members

-- Find the tools that fits your budget and cash flow, now and in the future
+- Find the tools that fit your budget and cash flow, now and in the future

 Disclaimer